 We invest in RMBS representing interests in obligations backed by pools of mortgage loans and carry those securities at fair value estimated using a pricing model.
 Management reviews the fair values generated by the model to determine whether prices are reflective of the current market.
 Management performs a validation of the fair value calculated by the pricing model by comparing its results to independent prices provided by dealers in the securities and/or third party pricing services.
-If dealers or independent prices are unable to provide a price for an asset, or if the price provided by them is deemed unreliable by FIDAC, then the asset will be valued at its fair value as determined in good faith by FIDAC.
+If dealers or independent pricing services are unable to provide a price for an asset, or if the price provided by them is deemed unreliable by FIDAC, then the asset will be valued at its fair value as determined in good faith by FIDAC.
 In the current market, it may be difficult or impossible to obtain third party pricing on certain of our investments.
-In addition, validating third party pricing for our investments we own.
+In addition, validating third party pricing for our investments may be more subjective as fewer participants may be willing to provide this service to us.
+Moreover, the current market is more illiquid than in recent history for some of the investments we own.
 Illiquid investments typically experience greater price volatility as a ready market does not exist.
 As volatility increases or liquidity decreases, we may have greater difficulty financing its investments which may negatively impact its earnings and the execution of its investment strategy.

-SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities ("SFAS 115"), requires us to classify its investment securities as either trading investments, available-for-sale investments or held-to-maturity investments.
-We intend to hold its RMBS as available-for-sale and as such may sell any of its RMBS as part of its overall management of its portfolio.
+Our investment securities are classified as either trading investments, available-for-sale investments or held-to-maturity investments.
+We intend to hold our RMBS as available-for-sale and as such may sell any of our RMBS as part of our overall management of our portfolio.
 All assets classified as available-for-sale are reported at estimated fair value, with unrealized gains and losses included in other comprehensive income.